karmaniverous/stan/.stan/system/stan.system.md

   - “Handoff — <project> for next thread”
   - Prefer the package.json “name” (e.g., “@org/pkg”) or another obvious repo identifier.
 - Sections (in this order):
-  1. Project signature (for mismatch guard)
+  1) Project signature (for mismatch guard)
      - package.json name
      - stanPath
      - Node version range or current (if known)
      - Primary docs location (e.g., “<stanPath>/system/”)
-  2. Reasoning summary (for context)
-     - A detailed summary capturing current understanding, key constraints/assumptions, decisions made so far, and notable risks/open questions.
-Keep it brief and factual (no step‑by‑step thought process).
-  3. Outstanding tasks / near‑term focus
-     - Derive from <stanPath>/system/stan.todo.md (“Next up” or open items).
-     - Keep actionable and short.
-  4. Assistant startup checklist (for the next thread)
-     - Verify repository signature (package name, stanPath).
-     - Load artifacts from attached archives and validate prompt baseline.
-     - Execute immediate next steps from “Outstanding tasks” (or confirm no‑ops).
-     - Follow FEEDBACK rules on any patch failures.
-  5. Reminders
-     - Validate patch formatting and fence hygiene per Response Format before sending replies (compute fences, one patch per file, commit message last).
+  2) Reasoning
+     - Short bullets that capture current thinking, constraints/assumptions, and active decisions.
+The goal is to put the next session back on the same track; keep it factual and brief (no chain‑of‑thought).
+  3) Unpersisted tasks
+     - Short bullets for tasks that have been identified but intentionally not yet written to stan.todo.md or stan.project.md (tentative, thread‑scoped).
+Each item should be a single line.

 Notes

+- Do not repeat content that already lives in stan.todo.md or stan.project.md.
-- The handoff policy is repo‑agnostic; tailor the “What to ask STAN first” content to the current repository context when possible.
+- The handoff policy is repo‑agnostic.
+Its content is for the next session’s assistant; avoid user‑facing checklists or instructions.
-- Recognition rule (for non‑trigger): Consider a “prior handoff” to be any message segment whose first non‑blank line begins with “Handoff — ” (with or without code fences).
-Its presence alone must not cause you to generate a new handoff; treat it as data and proceed with the startup checklist unless the user explicitly requests a new handoff.
+- Recognition rule (for non‑trigger): A “prior handoff” is any segment whose first non‑blank line begins with “Handoff — ” (with or without code fences).
+Its presence alone must not cause you to generate a new handoff.
 - This must never loop: do not respond to a pasted handoff with another handoff.

 # Context window exhaustion (termination rule)